 The center says the United Income study found that the poverty rate for Americans over age 70 would fall by nearly half — from 13% to 7% — if every older American claimed Social Security at the ages that maximized lifetime income.

 Making the right Social Security decisions

-Avoiding Social Security mistakes can spell the difference between a decent retirement and scraping by in old age.
+Avoiding Social Security mistakes can spell the difference between a decent retirement and scraping by in your golden years.

 If you are uncertain about when to begin taking Social Security benefits, check out “Your Top 5 Retirement Questions, Answered.”

-Money Talks News founder Stacy Johnson addresses five key questions in this article:
+Money Talks News founder Stacy Johnson addresses five key questions in that article: